China's COVID-19 vaccine candidate shows promise in human trials, CNBG says

 China’s vaccine maker Sinovac Biotech (Sinovac) released over the weekend positive preliminary clinical trial results for its potential vaccine candidate, which is expected to be tested in a Phase 3 trial in Brazil.

-Reporting by Roxanne Liu and Miyoung Kim; Editing by Peter Graff and Louise Heavens
+Reporting by Roxanne Liu in Beijing and Miyoung Kim in Singapore.
+Editing by Peter Graff and Louise Heavens